feature-engine/feature_engine/paper/paper.md

 thus, users can continue to leverage the power of Pandas for data analysis and visualization after transforming the data set.

-In summary, Feature engine supports a large variety of commonly used data transformation techniques [@data_prep; @boxcox; @yeojohnson; @kdd_2009_competition;
+In summary, Feature-engine supports a large variety of commonly used data transformation techniques [@data_prep; @boxcox; @yeojohnson; @kdd_2009_competition;
-@beatingkaggle; @micci_mean_encoder], as well as, techniques that were developed in data science competitions [@niculescu09_kdd], including those for feature selection [@miller09_kdd].
-Thus, Feature-engine builds upon and extends the capabilities of the current Python’s scientific computing stack and makes accessible transformations that are otherwise not easy to find, understand or code, to data scientist and data practitioners.
+@beatingkaggle; @micci_mean_encoder], as well as techniques that were developed in data science competitions [@niculescu09_kdd], including those for feature selection [@miller09_kdd].
+Thus, Feature-engine builds upon and extends the capabilities of Python's current scientific computing stack and makes accessible transformations that are otherwise not easy to find, understand or code, to data scientist and data practitioners.